chinamike65/hugo-tuolesi/content/book3/book3en.md

 On the contrary, if there is no greed, hatred, and delusion, even if you accidentally kill a person, it is not a big karma.

-For example, there was a mother and herson, the mother was working outside the yard, and the son was in the yard.
-The son does not know that the mother is on the other side of the wall, and threw a stone, which happened to hit his mother's head, killing his mother.
+For example, there was a mother and her son.
+The mother was working outside the yard, and the son was in the yard.
+The son did not know that his mother was on the other side of the wall, and threw a stone, which happened to hit his mother's head, killing her.

 315

-This son has no greed, hatred and delusion, no bad motives or thoughts, so he is a very small karma.
+This son had feelings of greed, hatred or delusion, no bad motives or thoughts, so his is a very small karma.

 The same is true for the size of the heart.

-Giving a dollar to the poor with bodhicitta, the future retribution will be inconceivable, and it may increase to tens of millions or hundreds of millions.
+Giving a dollar to the poor with bodhicitta, the future reward will be inconceivable, and it may increase to tens of millions or hundreds of millions.

-The size of the highly proliferative result of the karma object depends on the karma object.
+The size of the highly proliferative result of the object of karma depends on the karma object.
 If the object of karma is one's mentor, parents, or Buddha or Bodhisattva, these are all benefactors.

-Parents are the benefactors who nurture us, and teachers, Buddhas and Bodhisattvas are the benefactors who rescue us from samsara, from suffering and attain happiness.
+Parents are the benefactors who nurture us, and teachers, Buddhas and Bodhisattvas are the benefactors who rescue us from samsara, from suffering and attainment of happiness.

 If you do good deeds to these objects, the good reward will be great; if you do evil deeds, the evil retribution will be great.